 I’ve always enjoyed inflating the benefits of products and services to the maximum boundary of truth.
 I’d like to walk the fine line between truth and fiction about your product or service.

 In 1992, Joe was one of the media models who was photographed reading a Seattle Times newspaper.
-Over twenty years later, these mailboxes can still be found all over Western Washington.
+Over twenty-five years later, these mailboxes can still be found all over Western Washington.